Tommeeboi/Divclick/README.md

 Beta v0.0 (22/09/2022): First Beta!
 Introduces the ability to change the speed of the target, as well as bugfixes and improvements

-Beta v0.1 (23/09/2022): "Click submit first" is now a proper popup.
+Beta v0.1 (26/09/2022): "Click submit first" is now a proper popup.
 Also fixed the link to the Status, and added comments to game.js.
+I originally finished this release on 23/09 but forgot to publish it xD

+Beta v0.2 (26/09/2022): Fixed Github Button, and added bugfixes and improvements.
+Setting menu coming soon I promise